How to Grow Garlic Start To Finish In 10 Easy Steps

 Step #7.
 Harvest Your Garlic

-Before you do, however, it is best to do a test dig first to be sure the heads are ready.
-I like to dig one of my garlic plants up so I can confirm I have the right time.
+Before you harvest, it is best to do a test dig to make sure the heads are ready.
+I like to dig one of my garlic plants up to confirm I have the right time.
 If so, the rest can then be dug up as well.
-If I see things not quite ready yet, I will wait a week or so and try again.
+If I see things are not quite ready yet, I will usually wait a week before trying again.

 how to grow garlic ready to harvest in a garden